syncfusion-content/angularjs-docs/angularjs/Autocomplete/textbox-customization.md

 ### Enabling reset option

 We can easily reset the typed or selected value in the Autocomplete textbox using the **e-showreseticon** property.
-Using this propertyproperty, we can reset or clear the text value in the textbox instead of backspace or delete key to clear the textbox value.
+Using this property, we can reset or clear the text value in the textbox instead of backspace or delete key to clear the textbox value.